Learning Force Distribution Estimation for the GelSight Mini Optical Tactile Sensor Based on Finite Element Analysis: Results

 \subsection{Material Characterization}

 To validate the Neo-Hookean material model parameter~$C_{10}$, load-depth indentation data can be utilized (cf. Sec. \ref{sec:finite_element_analysis}).
 The load-depth measurements are obtained, using a sphere indenter with a $\unit[15]{mm}$ diameter, by sampling data points at different indentation depths ranging from \unit[0.5]{mm} to \unit[2.0]{mm}, increasing in \unit[0.5]{mm} intervals.
-The measured normal forces from the F/T sensor in our experimental setup $\tilde{f}^{(i)}_z$ are compared with the forces $f^{(i)}_z(C_{10})$ calculated by the \ac{fea} via the MSE loss
+The measured normal forces from the F/T sensor in our experimental setup $\tilde{f}^{(i)}_z$ are compared with the forces $f^{(i)}_z(C_{10})$ calculated by the \ac{fea} via the MSE loss \( J(C_{10}) = 1/N \sum_{i=1}^{N} \left(f^{(i)}_{z}(C_{10}) - \tilde{f}^{(i)}_{z} \right)^2 \).
 When running Bayesian optimization to find the best fit for these $N=4$ measurements, we found that $\hat{C}_{10} = 0.0792$ provided the best fit with a \ac{mae} of $\unit[0.5166]{N}$ between \ac{fea} and F/T sensor measurements.
 Thus, we confirm that our estimate is within the range of $C_{10} = 0.0725$ previously reported in~\cite{yuan_gelsight_2017} for the GelSight sensor.
 In the experiments, we use that value as it was stated in the original GelSight paper and our estimate closely matches it.